Jean-Olivier Brosseau

 Jean-Olivier Brosseau (born 23 June 1967 in Bressuire, Deux-Sèvres, is a retired male race walker from France, who was affiliated with Sèvre Bocage AC during his career.
-He specialised in the 20 km distance and was selected for the World Championships in Athletics three times from 1993–1997.
+He specialised in the 20 km distance and was selected for the World Championships in Athletics three times from 1993 to 1997.
 He competed at one Olympic Games – the 1996 Summer Olympics, where he was 35th in the men's 20 km walk.